Skip to content

 Guru

-• Expert verification workflows ensure knowledge stays accurate and up-to-date
+• Expert verification workflows ensure knowledge stays accurate and up to date

-• 50+ language translation for global team knowledge sharing
+• 50+ language auto-translation for multilingual teams

-• SOC 2 compliant with enterprise-grade security
+• SOC 2 compliant with SAML SSO on Enterprise

-• $250/month minimum (10-seat floor) makes it expensive for small teams
+• $250/month minimum (10-seat floor) is expensive for small teams

 • No multi-tenant client portals for external delivery

-• No custom domain or white-label branding options
+• No custom branding for external portals

-• Complex for non-technical teams to adopt
+• Complex setup for non-technical teams

 Tango

-• Strong for documenting browser-based SaaS workflows
+• Strong for documenting browser-based SaaS tools quickly

-• No multi-language support or auto-translation
+• No multi-language or auto-translation support

-• No API access for custom integrations or automation
+• No API access for custom integrations

-• Cannot document real-world or physical processes
+• Cannot document physical, real-world, or non-browser processes

 Deep Dive